jady444/XLS_to_JSON/README.md

 By default Python 2.7 will be installed in it.
 So the first thing, to change the default Python version to Python3 and install PIP for Python3 version.

-which python                          # If the 'python' command is aliased to something like '/usr/bin/python27', prepare to unalias it.
+which python                          # If the 'python' command is aliased to something like '/usr/bin/python27', prepare to unalias it

-unalias python                        # If the 'python' command is aliased to something like '/usr/bin/python27', unalias it.
+unalias python                        # If the 'python' command is aliased to something like '/usr/bin/python27', unalias it

-python3 --version                     # Output the current version of Python 3, for example, 'Python 3.6.5'.
+python3 --version                     # Output the current version of Python 3, for example, 'Python 3.6.5'

-alias python=/usr/bin/python36        # Switch back to outputting '/usr/bin/python36' when you run the 'which python' command.
+alias python=/usr/bin/python36        # Switch back to outputting '/usr/bin/python36' when you run the 'which python' command

-python --version                      # Output the current Python version, for example, 'Python 3.6.5'.
+python --version                      # Output the current Python version, for example, 'Python 3.6.5'

-curl -O https://bootstrap.pypa.io/get-pip.py     # Get the install script. sudo python3 get-pip.py                          # Install pip.
+curl -O https://bootstrap.pypa.io/get-pip.py     # Get the install script

+sudo python3 get-pip.py                          # Install pip

 Now we will install xlrd and boto3 modules in our project directory.

 cd ~/<project directory>

-pip install xlrd -t .		  # Install xlrd module pip install boto3 -t .		# Install boto3 module
+pip install xlrd -t .		  # Install xlrd module

+pip install boto3 -t .		# Install boto3 module

 Now we can see a number of modules in your project's root folder.